Cryptonomicon

 🖊️ 🔖 books 💬 0

-When I was getting one.
+When I walked back quite inebriated, I had to stop by and check it out.
 Cryptonomicon out of the Amazon box, I was a little intimidated.
 The book is heavy - physically.
 I was a little skeptical about the idea of finishing a 1100 page novel, but I’m glad I decided to go for it.
 This book is well worth the time.

-Speaking of changes in the near future I’ll put up for a variety of bicycles.
+Speaking of time, you really don’t know Mr. Ballard.
 I would like to note some neat stuff that I either learned from Cryptonomicon or subjects that I became interested in as a direct result of reading it.

 Van Eck phreaking actually exists